ssen04/ssen04/README.md

 - 🔭 I'm a Junior Year Undergrad Student in Computer Science and Mathematics at UBC
 - 📫 Reach me at sensukanya2001@gmail.com
-- ⚡ Fun fact: I can solve the Rubik's Cube
+- ⚡ Fun fact: I can solve the Rubik's Cube!